-Bala Sharks are native to fast-flowing streams and rivers, so they need plenty of water flow in order to remain happy and healthy.
-Without fast-flowing water, they are much more prone to disease and may even damage themselves by running into the edges of the aquarium.
+Bala Sharks are native to fast-flowing rivers and streams, so they need plenty of water flow in a freshwater aquarium order to remain happy and healthy.
+Without fast-flowing water and a larger tank size, they are much more prone to disease and may even damage themselves by running into the edges of the aquarium.

 Offer Plenty of Resting and Hiding Places